Jeddah Tower: Approvals

-In March and April 2011, several news agencies reported that the Mile-High Tower design had been approved at that height and that the building would cost almost US$30 billion (SR112.5 billion).
+In March and April 2011, several news agencies reported that the Mile-High Tower design had been approved at that height and that the building would cost almost US$30billion (SR112.5billion).
 This design was going to be drastically larger than the current design, with a floor area of 38000000 ft2, and would have used futuristic wind-aversion and energy-producing technology for sustainability.
 It and the surrounding city would have had the ability to accommodate 80,000 residents and one million visitors, according to RIA Novosti.

-Adrian Smith denied that he was a part of any of the earlier designs, which had been purported in the media.
-One source even corrected its article and clarified the misunderstanding.
+On 2 August 2011, it was publicly announced by Kingdom Holding, the investment company, that a contract had been signed by Saudi Binladin Group (SBG), that construction was going to start soon, and that the tower was expected to take 63 months to complete.
+While the official construction estimate was (at the time) expected to take five years and three months (63 months), others calculated that it will take over seven years, based on the duration of Burj Khalifa's construction.

 Contractors selected

-In early August 2011, the Binladin Group was chosen as the main construction contractor with the signing of an SR4.6 billion contract, which is less than it cost to build the Burj Khalifa (US$1.5 billion).
-New renderings were revealed, and on 2 August it was widely reported that the project was a go at the 1000 m height with a building area of 530000 m2, and will take 63 months to complete.
+In early August 2011, the Saudi Binladin Group was chosen as the main construction contractor with the signing of an SR4.6billion contract, which is less than it cost to build the Burj Khalifa (US$1.5billion).
+New renderings were revealed, and on 2 August it was widely reported that the project was a go at the kilometre (3,300 foot) height with a building area of 530000 m2, and will take 63 months to complete.
 The announcement of the main construction contract signing caused Kingdom Holding Company's stock to jump 3.2% in one day, in addition to KHC already having reported a 21% rise in second-quarter net profit.
-Also, for the first time, architects Gordon Gill and Adrian Smith officially announced their involvement in the project.

-On 13 August 2012, it was announced that the landscaping contract for the Jeddah Tower was to be awarded to Landtech Designs, a US-based company, who will be responsible for irrigating 8.5 acre of green space by using the latest technology in sustainable irrigation.
-The supply of water to irrigate the green space would be collected through rainwater.
+Gordon Gill and Adrian Smith were also confirmed as the architect.
+The landscaping contract for the Jeddah Tower was awarded to Landtech Designs, a US-based company, which was tasked with irrigating 8.5 acre of green space, to be collected through rainwater.